OmarKimo/Assembly-Game/README.md

 # Assembly-Game
-project at Cairo university faculty of engineering Microprocessor 2017 (semester)
+project for faculty of engineering-Cairo university  Microprocessor 2017 (semester)

 Auther: Yahia A. Abusaif And Omar M. Abd Elkareem